ed-sivick/12-employee_tracker/README.md

 ___
 ## Installation
 (1) Type **npm i** (install) to install all required dependencies for the app
+(2) Add user password between quotes (" ") in employeeTrack.js file.
-(2) Invoke the app by going to the employeeTrack.js file, open in integrated terminal, and type:
+(3) Invoke the app by going to the employeeTrack.js file, open in integrated terminal, and type:
  **node employeeTrack .js**
-(3) Answer the prompts related to the user selected layout functions described above
+(4) Answer the prompts related to the user selected layout functions described above
 _____
 ## Usage
 This App allows the user to manage and update their company's departments, employees, and roles for each employee.